peiffer-innovations/automated_testing_framework_plugin_images/documentation/STEPS.md

 **How it Works**

-1. Loads the appropriate golden image
+1. Loads the appropriate golden image.
-2. Compates the golden image to an image from the current `TestReport`
+2. Compates the golden image to an image from the current `TestReport`.
 3. Fails if the current image cannot be located.
 4. Fails if it cannot load the golden image and `failWhenGoldenMissing` is `true` or omitted.
-5. Fails if the golden image does not match the current image.
+5. Fails if the golden image has more than `allowedDelta` percentage (0 to 1 based) pixels that are different.

 **Example**